lipis/flag-icons/README.md

 # flag-icon-css

-> A collection of all country flags in SVG — plus the CSS for easier integration.
+> A collection of all country/region flags in SVG — plus the CSS for easier integration.
 > See the [demo](https://flagicons.lipis.dev).

 ## Install